-5000 Volts was a British disco group that became very popular throughout much of Europe and South Africa in the mid to late 1970s.
-Their best known song, "I'm On Fire," also became a hit in the US, peaking at #26 on the Billboard Hot 100 in 1975.
-The fame of 5000 Volts in the US was short-lived, however, and the group's later songs failed to chart.
+5000 Volts was a British disco group that became very popular throughout much of Europe and South Africa during the mid to late 1970s.
+Their best known song, "I'm On Fire," became a big hit in the U.S., peaking at #26 on the Billboard Hot 100 in 1975.
+The fame of 5000 Volts in the U.S. was short-lived, however, and the group's later songs failed to chart.

 To listen to a song clip, click any song title that has a speaker icon.
 This will take you to a list of links to CD and/or MP3 product pages from one or more online merchants that have sound samples.

 (This song also became a hit for Jim Gilstrap (1975).)